 Figure 8.
 Number of gastroenteritis presentations per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA by week, 2017 to 2022

-Gastroenteritis presentations and admissions to EDs in the past week remained stable and below baseline levels (Figure 9).
+Gastroenteritis presentations and admissions to EDs decreased in the past week and remained below baseline levels (Figure 9).

 Figure 9.
 Number of gastroenteritis presentations and admissions to Emergency Departments in WA in the last eight weeks